violetgrass/middleware/README.md

 See the [unit tests](test\VioletGrass.Middleware.Test\Router\EndpointRouterTest.cs) for it.

-### 🏃‍♂️ Experimental MethodInfoEndpoint
+### 🏃‍♂️ Experimental ControllerEndpoint

 ***Note**: This concept is a work in progress.
 The interface is not stable and may change on minor releases*

-The MethodInfoEndpoint is a final middleware dispatching a stack endpoint to a regular .NET method.
+The ControllerEndpoint is a endpoint builder extension which allow dispatching a stack against a regular .NET class.

 See the [unit tests](test\VioletGrass.Middleware.Test\Endpoints\MethodInfoEndpointTest.cs) for it.